bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/inspectors.md

 ## Performance Considerations

 All resources which result in HTML or XML output (rather than JSON or some other format) will be processed through any defined Inspectors.
-For greater performance and fidelity, the Nokogiri document for a single resource will be the same across all Inspectors (rather than instantiating a new Nokogiri document for each Inspector).
+For greater performance and fidelity, the Nokogiri/Nokolexbor document for a single resource will be the same across all Inspectors (rather than instantiating a new document for each Inspector).

 {%@ Note type: :warning do %}
 Nokogiri [relies on a C extension](https://nokogiri.org/#guiding-principles_1) which in turn uses `libxml2`.
-You should see fast performance unless the number of resources in your project is quite extensive.
+You should see pretty good performance unless the number of resources in your project is quite extensive.

+Nokolexbor [utilizes a C-based library called Lexbor](https://github.com/lexbor/lexbor/) which in some benchmarks shows a noticeable improvement over Nokogiri.
+Nokolexbor may also in some cases provide greater browser-like fidelity of HTML5 document trees as compared to Nokogiri.
 {% end %}

-If you find yourself needing to bypass Inspectors for certain, large resources to avoid the overhead of using Nokogiri, you can set the [front matter](/docs/front-matter) variable `bypass_inspectors: true` to instruct Nokogiri not to parse that resource.
+If you find yourself needing to bypass Inspectors for certain, large resources to avoid the overhead of using Nokogiri/Nokolexbor, you can set the [front matter](/docs/front-matter) variable `bypass_inspectors: true` to instruct Bridgetown not to parse that resource.
 To apply this to a whole array of resources, make it a default with [front matter defaults](/docs/content/front-matter-defaults).